couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 extension point where developers can implement the key rotation scheme of their choice.

-As a simple example, consider a key naming convention where a key’s name consists of a base name followed by a delimiter and then a version identifier.
+As a simple example, consider a key naming convention where a key's name consists of a base name followed by a delimiter and then a version identifier.
 If we use "--" as a delimiter and ISO 8601 dates for the version, a full key name might look like "myKey--2020-04-29".